 Heavier than basic aluminum options

-1. Industrial Strength (Permanent or Extreme Conditions)
+(Permanent or Extreme Conditions)

 For heavy-duty, long-term installations or use in demanding conditions, you need the strongest frame available.
+Best for: Construction sites, industrial applications, permanent outdoor setups.

 MAGNUM (Most Durable & Industrial-Stength Frame)